LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Related works

 \subsection{Large neighborhood search}

-At one end of the spectrum are (bounded-sub) optimal algorithms capable of finding high-quality solutions for small problems.
-At the opposite end are unbounded-suboptimal algorithms, which can handle large problems but typically produce low-quality solutions.
-Li et al. proposed MAPF-LNS \cite{li2021anytime}, presenting a third approach that combines the strengths of both.
+Large Neighborhood Search (LNS) is a classic algorithm for finding good solutions to challenging discrete optimization problems.
+Li et al. \cite{li2021anytime} proposed the first (to our best knowledge) LNS approaches for MAPF, MAPF-LNS.

 MAPF-LNS starts with a given solution and deletes a portion of it, referred to as a neighborhood, while treating the remaining part as fixed.
 This simplifies the original problem, making it easier to solve.
 If the newly found solution is superior to the current one, it replaces the existing solution.
-Consequently, MAPF-LNS is both complete and capable of iteratively enhancing solution quality towards near-optimality.
+Consequently, MAPF-LNS is capable of iteratively enhancing solution quality towards near-optimality.
+Its completeness depends on the algorithm used to generate initial paths.
 During each iteration, LNS selects a subset of agents and updates their paths without modifying those of other agents.
 Thus, MAPF-LNS operates as a serial MAPF method.
 MAPF-LNS can employ any desired approach to solve the simplified problem, provided it can account for the fixed information.

 Building on this work, Li et al. introduced MAPF-LNS2 \cite{li2022mapf}, which efficiently finds a solution (rather than improving a given solution) for a MAPF instance.
 Initially, MAPF-LNS2 invokes a MAPF algorithm to solve the instance and acquire a (partial or complete) plan.
 For agents lacking a path, MAPF-LNS2 devises a path that minimizes collisions with existing paths.